Polarisation or just differences in opinion: How and why Facebook users disagree about Greta Thunberg

 Brüggemann, Michael; Jörges, Susan (2022): Zwischen Unterlassung und ökologischer Verantwortung: Klimajournalismus in Zeiten kognitiver Dissonanz.
 In KLIMA vor acht (Ed.): Medien in der Klima-Krise.
 München: Oekom, pp. 27–44.

-Plädoyer für eine bescheidene Weltverbesserung
+Plädoyer für eine bescheidene Weltverbesserung: transformativer Journalismus und transformative Kommunikationswissenschaft

 Abstract